The world is constantly changing, and so should your business

 One of the ways we cope with change is resorting to control; when you have no idea what will happen as a result of this new change, we try our hardest to control the situation so that we anticipate what’s about to come.
 Fear of the unknown is a strong emotion, and some of us will do all we can to control the situation so that we end up with a more predictable outcome.

 Here’s the thing: change is hard and risky, and like it or not, problems will arise—controlling the situation isn’t going to stop the problems from coming.
 If anything, they’ll probably be hindering your company’s progress.
 Because, after all, we learn from failures more than we do from successes.
-With that said, let go of your need to control and let things run their course.
+With that said, let go of your need to control and let things run its course.
 You’re going to run into new challenges, problems, and your skills will be put to the test, and that’s just part of the package.
 Instead of making sure everything is “under control,” learn as you go and improve your ideas and strategy with every challenge you face.

 You’ve dealt with change before, you just forgot that you did

-Granted, getting a new job you’ve always wanted, hiring great talent, or firing someone who wasn’t the best fit for your company isn’t going to instill in us the same fears as change does, but it’s a reminder that change happens to us all the time, and we eventually find a way forward despite the change.
+Granted, getting a new job you’ve always wanted, hiring great talent, or firing someone who wasn’t the best fit for your company isn’t going to instill in us the same fears as change does, but it’s a reminder that change happens to us all the time, and we eventually find a way forward despite change.

 Don’t dwell on your own—dwell with company

 The following statement is especially true to the overthinkers out there in the world navigating the business world—the more we mull things over, the more complicated we make them.
 When you’re sitting at home trying to read or watch something, you find your mind working in the background, thinking about all the what-ifs and why-nots.
 These thoughts might seem harmless, but they can negatively affect your outlook on the change your business or department is experiencing.
-Sometimes we dwell so much on our thoughts that they start to become fact.
+Sometimes we dwell so much on our own thoughts that they start to become fact.